Crissov/unicode-proposals/fourth-monkey.md

 ### J. Transient:

-The English [Wikipedia] article states that the four-monkey version has been around at least as long as the three-monkey version.
+The [English Wikipedia article][Wikipedia] states that the four-monkey version has been around at least as long as the three-monkey version.
 It is just that the triplet is more common in contemporary Japan where emojis originated.
 The philosophical concept has already been lasting long and will remain.

 The do-no-evil part of the concept can also be considered the amalgam or essence of the other three.

 Sort location
 -------------

-The *Do-No-Evil Monkey* emoji should be sorted directly after the other Three Wise Monkey emojis.
+The *Do-No-Evil Monkey* emoji should be sorted directly after the other Three Wise Monkey emojis in the `monkey-face` group of the `Smileys & People` section.
 It should be part of the same categories as these.
 It should be added to the Supplemental Symbols and Pictographs block near other facial or animal emoji, e.g. in row U+1F99x.